hasura/graphql-engine/docs/graphql/cloud/getting-started/cloud-databases/aws-aurora.rst

 Introduction
 ------------

-This guide explains how to connect a new or existing AWS Aurora Postgres database to a Hasura Cloud project.
+This guide explains how to connect a new or existing AWS RDS Aurora Postgres database to a Hasura Cloud project.

 Step 0: Sign up or log in to Hasura Cloud
 -----------------------------------------

 Navigate to `Hasura Cloud <https://cloud.hasura.io/>`__ and sign up or log in.

-.. _create_hasura_project_aws_aurora:
+.. _create_hasura_project_aws_rds_aurora:

 Step 1: Create a Hasura Cloud project
 -------------------------------------